Esty-8/sell-cycle/README.md

 ### SellCycle: Admin Functionality for Managing Listings

 The admin user can add and publish items through the admin pages of SellCycle.
 These pages are accessible either by appending '/admin' to the application URL or by signing in and clicking the Admin link, which appears in the navigation bar only when the admin is logged in.
 To add a new item, the admin can click the "+ Add" link next to the table name and then fill in the required data fields.
-A rich text editor (Summernote) is provided for the item description, allowing for easy formatting.
 If the admin user does not upload an image, a default image will be used for the item.
 This functionality streamlines the process of managing listings and ensures a consistent presentation on the platform.

 <details>
 <summary>User interactions managed through the Django admin panel</summary>